Free water taxi between both InterContinental properties

 Top-notch amenities include flat-screen TVs, Bose sound systems, fully stocked minibars, and Nespresso machines (although guests have to pay to use the latter two).
 In the bedroom, a massive king-size bed occupies the center of the room, and overlooks the turquoise lagoon thanks to a fourth wall made entirely of windowpane.
 The bed is simply dressed, with a white duvet and large white pillows, but gets a splash of color from a patterned turquoise bed runner and Euro shams.
 The bathroom is open to the bedroom, but can be closed off with sliding pocket doors.
 It has a decadent, spa-like feel, with a large soaking tub perched up against a floor-to-ceiling window and a two-person walk-in shower with a rainfall showerhead.
 Two freestanding sinks hold Agraria toiletries and boxes of thoughtful amenities like combs, lip balm, and after-sun lotion.

 Of course, we’d be remiss if we didn’t mention the bungalows’ incredible outdoor spaces.
 Each bungalow has a massive overwater deck with cushioned lounge chairs and a small outdoor table set.
 From the deck, guests can walk down a set of stairs that leads to a lower overwater pontoon.
 From here, guests can access the lagoon by climbing down a ladder right into the water.
 Many of the InterContinental’s bungalows have full or partial views of the stunning Mt.
 Otemanu.
+Four two-bedroom villas were added in 2017 and include private plunge pools.

 A fantastic array of amenities and on-site dining options